 The artist and gardener sought to transform a simple orchard into a magnificent, colorful garden: Japanese cherry trees, flowerbeds of nasturtiums, tulips and roses, an explosion of colors for each season.

 Wander through the romantic water garden, with its famous Japanese bridge, the wisterias, the water-lilies pond, the weeping willows and irises… Behold this living picture with its profusion of reflected light and colors.

 After the visit, transfer by minibus to Paris.
-Your guide drop you off at your accommodation in Paris.
+Your guide drops you off at your accommodation in Paris.